Lehyu/pyml/README.md

 [2017.03.27] Found a new issue of **min_samples_split** when I wrote the RandomForestClassifier code.
 I didn't handle this parameter for now.

 ## LogisticRegression
-[2017.03.29] Finished. support multi-class, I haven't test binary classification yet, there are maybe some bug.
+[2017.03.29] Finished. support multi-class and of course binary classification.

 ## RandomForestClassifier